ClimateFluidPhysics-ANU/Office-on-Wednesdays-correlations-paper/README.md

 The hope is that we can proceed doing proper statistical analyses and significance tests on the data to determine whether or not this effect is *real* and also whether it is part of natural variability.

+## Disclaimer

+This is by no means an attempt to put pressure on @AndyHoggANU to change his Wednesday routine.
+The only purpose of this repo is to pursue a systematic study to understand whether or not the observation is part of natural in-office attendance variability or not.